noobg1/spenmo-jamboree/walletManagement/REAMDE.md

 6. Each domain contains it's one model, controller, service, repository files
 7. Further the domains can be broken down to subdomains as code grows
 8. Communication between domains strictly by calling `Service` layer
+9. REST endpoints (structured to be extensible for grpc, event driveb/ pub-sub, graphql)
 ### TODOs in mind

 Functional requirements: